ActionsDesk/cascading-downstream-merge/docs/installation.md

 # Actions Configuration

-## Enable Github Actions to generate Pull Requests
+## Enable GitHub Actions to generate Pull Requests

-In the admin permissions for the organization or repo enable the option to [Allow GitHub Actions to create and approve pull requests](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests).
-This is needed in order to allow the Github action to create and open the PRs.
+In the admin permissions for the organization or repository enable the option to [Allow GitHub Actions to create and approve pull requests](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests).
+This is needed in order to allow the GitHub action to create and open the PRs.

 ## Disable the automatic deletion of branches after pull requests are merged